venantius/ultra/README.md

         :ultra {:color-scheme :solarized_dark}}}
 ```

+### Requirements

-Note that colorized nREPL output requires Leiningen version 2.4.2 or higher.
+Colorized nREPL output requires Leiningen version 2.4.2 or higher, and the plugin at large needs JDK 7+.

 ## Features
 For a detailed list of features, check out the [wiki](https://github.com/venantius/ultra/wiki).
 Here's the highlight reel: